TLeight/solo_web_proj/README.md

-Hello. it has been awhile since i last programmed anything. this is all in preperation for a job search and hopeful improvement on my coding
+Hello, my name is Tyler Leight.
+If you are viewing this, then this is a simple website i have made for the use of helpong with my job searching and resume use.